MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ## Alternatives

-There are several options for how to represent windowing in HIR, MIR, and LIR.
+There are several options for how to represent window functions in HIR, MIR, and LIR.
 For each of the IRs, I can see 3 options:

 1. Create a new relation expression enum variant.
-This could be a dedicated variant just for windowing, or it could be a many-to-many Reduce, which would initially only handle windowing, but later we could also merge `TopK` into it.
+This could be a dedicated variant just for window functions, or it could be a many-to-many Reduce, which would initially only handle window functions, but later we could also merge `TopK` into it.
 (Standard Reduce is N-to-1, TopK is N-to-K, a window function is N-to-N. There are differences also in output columns.)
-2. Hide away windowing stuff in scalar expressions. (the current way in HIR)
+2. Hide away window functions in scalar expressions. (the current way in HIR)
 3. Reuse an existing relation expression enum variant, e.g., `Reduce`.

-I propose doing 1. for MIR and LIR, and later have a separate EPIC to consider unifying windowing and Reduce (and potentially TopK) into a many-to-many “super-reduce”.
+I propose doing 1. for MIR and LIR, and later have a separate EPIC to consider unifying window functions and Reduce (and potentially TopK) into a many-to-many “super-reduce”.
 (We might only unify it in MIR, but not LIR.
 But we can decide this later.)

 There is a discussion below on each of the three above options for each of the IRs, but first we discuss another option, which bypasses any MIR/LIR modifications.

-### Recognizing the current windowing pattern in just the rendering
+### Recognizing the current window functions pattern in just the rendering

 There is one more option that bypasses any MIR/LIR modifications: we could leave HIR, MIR, and LIR unchanged, and just make the rendering detect that pattern that the current HIR lowering creates, and do a custom rendering to it.
 However, this might be too brittle: we might accidentally leave out cases when the pattern somehow ends up slightly different, plus we might break it from time to time with unrelated changes.
 An example, for what gets created by the current HIR lowering from a window function call (`LAG`):